-people in need.
-They distribute food, clothing and toys for children.
+By working together, these communities support numerous initiatives helping the poor and migrants.
+They distribute food and clothing, and toys for children.
 They give English language lessons to enable social inclusion.
 They want to strengthen this capacity for acceptance, but also to nurture fellowship among Christians belonging to different Churches, so as to bear witness to their shared faith.

 And how do we bear witness to God's love to those around us?
-How do we contribute to build united families, supportive cities, and truly humane societies?
-This is what Chiara Lubich, founder of the Focolare Movement, suggested,
+How do we contribute to building united families, supportive cities, and truly humane societies?
+This is what Chiara Lubich suggested:

 "Jesus showed us that loving means accepting others as they are, just as he welcomed each of us.
-We can welcome others with their likes and dislikes, their ideas, their faults and their diversity...We can "make space in ourselves" for others by overcoming prejudice, judgement or an attitude of rejection that may be in our hearts...We give no greater glory to God than when we strive to accept our neighbours because it's then that we lay the foundations of fellowship and nothing gives as much joy to God as true unity among people.
+We welcome others with their likes and dislikes, their ideas, their faults and their diversity. [...]
+We make room for others in ourselves by clearing out of our hearts any kind of prejudice or judgment or the instinct to reject them. [...]
+We give no greater glory to God than when we strive to accept our neighbours, because it's then that we lay the foundations of fellowship and nothing gives as much joy to God as true unity among people.
 Unity attracts the presence of Jesus among us and his presence transforms everything.
-So let's approach each neighbour wanting to welcome them with all our heart and lay the basis for a relationship of mutual love."
+So, let's approach each neighbour wanting to welcome them with all our heart and establish mutual love sooner or later with them."